aiman-al-masoud/deixiscript/src/transpile/README.md

 * context (side effect vs non-side effect)
 * context (anaphora, cataphora, deixis)
 * ambiguity of the verb "to be" (variable declaration vs property assignment)
+* ambiguity of articles (refering to single thing or class of things)
+* ambiguity of articles (refering to new or old entity)

 Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to: